kainlite/blog/content/blog/kubernetes_image_policy_webhook_explained.md

 #### Comparison

-The [ImagePolicyWebhook](https://kubernetes.io/docs/admin/admission-controllers/#imagepolicywebhook) is an admission controller that evaluates only images, you need to parse the requests do the logic and reponse in order to allow or deny images in the cluster.
+The [ImagePolicyWebhook](https://kubernetes.io/docs/admin/admission-controllers/#imagepolicywebhook) is an admission controller that evaluates only images, you need to parse the requests do the logic and the response in order to allow or deny images in the cluster.

 The good parts about the `ImagePolicyWebhook`:
 * The API server can be instructed to reject the images if the webhook endpoint is not reachable, this is quite handy but it can also bring issues, like core pods won't be able to schedule for example.